Introducing Organizational Knowledge

 Groups/community: Knowledge held in groups but not shared with the rest of the organization.
 Companies usually consist of communities (most often informally created) which are linked together by common practice.
-These communities of practice (Lave & Wenger 1991) may share common values, language, procedures, know-how, etc. They are a source of learning and a repository for tacit, explicit, and
+These communities of practice (Lave & Wenger 1991) may share common values, language, procedures, know-how, etc. They are a source of learning and a repository for tacit, explicit, and embedded knowledge.

 Structural: Embedded knowledge found in processes, culture, etc. This may be understood by many or very few members of the organization.
 E.g. the knowledge embedded in the routines used by the army may not be known by the soldiers who follow these routines.
 At times, structural knowledge may be the remnant of past, otherwise long forgotten lessons, where the knowledge of this lesson exists exclusively in the process itself.

 Organizational: The definition of organizational knowledge is yet another concept that has very little consensus within literature.
 Variations include the extent to which the knowledge is spread within the organization, as well as the actual make-up of this knowledge.
 Hatch (2010) defines it as: "When group knowledge from several subunits or groups is combined and used to create new knowledge, the resulting tacit and explicit knowledge can be called organizational knowledge."
 Others present a broader perspective: "individual knowledge, shared knowledge, and objectified knowledge are different aspects or views of organizational knowledge" (Ekinge & Lennartsson 2000).
 As always, texts emphasizing an IT based outlook once again offer shallower, information-based definitions, e.g. Virvou & Nakamura 2008, "Information internalized by means of research, study or experience that has value to the organization".